Maurice Lindsay (rugby league)

-Maurice Lindsay (8 May 1941 – 17 May 2022) was an English rugby league executive.
+Maurice Patrick Lindsay (8 May 1941 – 17 May 2022) was an English rugby league executive.
 He had two spells as chairman of Wigan (later Wigan Warriors), from 1979 to 1992 and 1999 to 2007, leading the club in a period when they became the dominant force in English rugby league.
-He also served as chief executive of the Rugby Football League, chief executive of Super League, and chairman of English football club Preston North End.
+He was chief executive of the Rugby Football League, chief executive of Super League, and chairman of English football club Preston North End.